 If your team needs a forklift that can reach 300 inches or higher while carrying lighter loads, order picker forklifts are specifically designed to handle the job.
 While they won’t be able to handle the heavier loads of a reach or double-reach forklift, they’re able to reach higher while still operating in narrow and high-density conditions.
 Overall, order picker forklifts are ideal for warehouses with smaller inventories where multiple small items are regularly picked.

 The Narrow Aisle Forklift Specialists

 If your business needs a narrow aisle solution optimized for your unique environment, contact the experts at Brennan Equipment Services today.
-Whether you need a single forklift or a dozen, our team will take the time to understand your specific work environment and requirements, so we can deliver a forklift solution that adds long-term value to your operation.
+Whether you need a single forklift or a dozen, our team will take the time to understand your specific work environment and requirements,.
+We help you find lifts from brands such as Hyundai, Taylor-Dunn, and Cascade.
+Then we can deliver a forklift solution that adds long-term value to your operation.